Brewers beat Red Sox 7-6 in 11 innings

 The rally rescued Buchholz, who was 12-1 in an injury-plagued 2013 season, from matching his loss total from all of last year.

 The Brewers put the go-ahead run on third in the eighth inning against Brandon Workman when Segura singled with two outs, stole second and took third when A.J.
 Pierzynski's throw went into center field.
-Lucroy lined the ball toward right field, but Nava leaped at first base to snare it and end the inning.
+Lucroy lined the ball toward right field, but first baseman Daniel Nava leaped to snare it and end the inning.

 Milwaukee also loaded the bases with two out in the 10th when Segura struck out but reached on a wild pitch.
 Lucroy hit one deep to right, but Nava had moved to the outfield and he went back to get that one, too.